Undergraduate Program

 Petroleum Engineering

-Students can get a combined bachelors and masters degree in Petroleum Engineering.
+Here at Mines, students can earn a combined bachelors and masters degree in Petroleum Engineering.
 This program allows you to double-count six credit hours in both the undergrad and graduate programs.
 Students choose from a Masters of Science (research and thesis) or Masters of Engineering (no thesis).

 Petroleum + Engineering and Technology Management